What is Racing Together?

 What is Racing Together’s purpose?

 Racing Together’s vision is for British racing to be known as a ‘force for good’ by helping the communities in which the sport operates.

 Racing Together was formed to coordinate, support, represent and measure British racing’s community engagement activity that takes place right across the industry.

-Through a dynamic website we pull together and highlight all of the work the sport is able to facilitate and support with for the benefit of local communities.
+Through a dynamic website we pull together and highlight all of the work the sport is able to facilitate for the benefit of local communities.